psymbio/psymbio.github.io/_posts/literature/2021-07-29-the-catcher-in-the-rye.md

 I like how the resolution is presented by a little boy singing, "If a body catch a body coming through the rye" and the antagonist of the story Mr. Antolini.

-{% comment %}
-> *"All right.
-Listen to me a minute now . . .
-I may not word this as memorably as I'd like to, but I'll write you a letter about it in a day or two.
-Then you can get it all straight.
-But listen now, anyway."
-He started concentrating again.
-Then he said, "This fall I think you're riding for--it's a special kind of fall, a horrible kind.
-The man falling isn't permitted to feel or hear himself hit bottom.
-He just keeps falling and falling.
-The whole arrangement's designed for men who, at some time or other in their lives, were looking for something their own environment couldn't supply them with.
-Or they thought their own environment couldn't supply them with.
-So they gave up looking.
-They gave it up before they ever really even got started.
-You follow me?"*
-{% endcomment %}

 > *"Something else an academic education will do for you.
 If you go along with it any considerable distance, it'll begin to give you an idea what size mind you have.
 What it'll fit and, maybe, what it won't.
 After a while, you'll have an idea what kind of thoughts your particular size mind should be wearing.
 For one thing, it may save you an extraordinary amount of time trying on ideas that don't suit you, aren't becoming to you.
 You'll begin to know your true measurements and dress your mind accordingly."*

 For this review, I don't have a concrete review on the plot of the book or the characters in it, partly because they weren't great but also because the book wasn't supposed to dwell on these characters or plotlines to create the ambiance of a world reigned by angst.
 Holden hates everything and so should you.